 The directive provides for minimum standards on how companies and organisations should handle and respond to reports made by whistleblowers, and given its associated deadlines, requires that action in response to the directive’s requirements is taken now.
 This includes reviewing the performance of any existing whistleblower helplines and, critically, changing internal processes to align with the directive.
 Notwithstanding, it is clearly crucial that employees and other individuals are fully confident in, and comfortable with, reporting through the internal helpline.
 Failure to communicate, manage reports effectively, and take action could lead to external reporting, with all the risk that that potentially brings.
 It is for this, and related, reasons that helpline testing is an increased focus within the global ethics and compliance community, as it is one way of really understanding the reporter experience.

 The full 131-page text of the Whistleblower Protection Directive can be found in English at this link.
 Need help laying the groundwork to comply with the EU Whistleblower Directive?
-Connect with our Professional Services team for a Convercent Helpline demo today.
+Connect with our Professional Services team for a Convercent Helpline demo today, or download my FAQ guide to the EU Whistleblower Directive below.